Synonyms and Antonyms: Unlocking the Power of Words

 How can I manage my nervousness during the IELTS Speaking test?

-Practice under simulated exam conditions with the IELTSvarta app.
+Practice under simulated exam conditions with the FixoLang App.
 Being well-prepared and familiar with the test format can significantly reduce nervousness.

 Can using complex vocabulary improve my IELTS Speaking score?